Perfect Honeymoon Destinations from Around the World for Travel Couples

 Zika Free: No

 Campbell and Alya from Stingy Nomads

 My wife Neza and I are two travel bloggers passionate for exploring the world and connecting with new and interesting people.
 However, it wasn’t always like that.
 In the past we used to have normal jobs in the office like many people do.
 In that time, we felt this was not the kind of life we wanted, so we started working as freelancers, me in web design and programming and my wife as a translator.
 We got married in 2016 in Slovenia and we spent our honeymoon in Spain.
 For our first anniversary we decided to have some relaxing holidays out of cities, so the obvious option was going to some seaside destination!
 Especially one avoiding the crowds and noise from the cities.
-So we decided to go to Sandals Resorts in Jamaica.
+So we decided to go to the best all-inclusive Caribbean hotel brand, Sandals Resorts in Jamaica.

 If you want to choose a perfect place for your honeymoon or where to celebrate your anniversary, probably Sandals Resorts can be the right option for you.
 Sandals has top all-inclusive resorts in most of the Caribbean.
 According to some reviews about Sandals, one of the most popular is Royal Plantation in Jamaica.
 What we loved about this resort, are the wonderful ocean views, elegant rooms and having activities like tennis, golf and a fitness center.
 In addition, there are fantastic restaurants with international cuisine where you can taste delicious dishes.
 Not to mention that the spa services with messages or beauty treatments are one of the best experiences you can ever have in your life!